*This post tittle “What Happened to My Future?” is the start of a new blog post series I’m calling “Cancer Confessions.”

 My mind drifted to the past–memories of me as a white-headed cotton-top little girl running around happily and carefree.
 Then my brain would suddenly bolt into thoughts of the future.
 Did I have a future anymore?

 The more I thought about the future, the more I seemed to lose grasp of it.
-It was like a flood of future moments I could see zooming by and I couldn’t catch them or stop them from being pulled away from me.
+It was like a flood of future moments/images I could see zooming before me and I couldn’t catch or stop them from being pulled away.

 All of these future moments were so beautifully etched in my brain and so vivid, they seemed real, touchable even.
 Images of my sons’ weddings, graduations, and growing old with Klay–to name a few–were just some of the many moments I had yet to experience.
 And now I’d never live to see them.